Bedes055

 Careers support for SEND students

 It is important that every young person has access to careers education, no matter what their background or circumstances.
 We ensure that each student has access to careers advice and is provided with tailored resources and training where needed.
+Along with the SEND department we ensure all students understand their future options and hear from relevant departments in further and higher education providers.

 Please see below some resources to help students and parent/carers with next step decisions.

-Careers Appointments
+Careers Guidance Appointments

-Careers Appointments
+Careers Guidance Appointments

 These appointments are popular, so book today!